As noted on the intro page, the Downtown Breakaway has rules to keep things orderly and safe. Here are the basics:

 As such, the following racing behaviors are frowned upon on the DTB and can result in being excused from the ride:

-• Diving blindly into turns, especially ones controlled by stop signs or intersecting with major roads.
+• Diving blindly into turns, especially ones controlled by stop signs or traffic lights, or those intersecting with major roads.

 • Passing on both sides of slower riders (especially at close distance).
 Please pass to the left if at all possible.